KhoaTran3126/Mini-Deep-Learning-Projects/README.md

 # Mini Deep-Learning Projects
-This repository contains a collection of various small, non-formal deep learning projects using R programming.
+This repository contains a collection of various small, non-formal deep learning projects using Python programming.